ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/readable_code.md

 -- Guido van Rossum (creator of Python)
 ```

-When writing code, we should expect that at some point someone else will need to understand, use, and adapt it.
+When writing code, you should expect that at some point someone else will need to understand, use, and adapt it.
 That someone might be you in six months time!
 As such, it is important to empathise with these potential users and write code that is tidy, understandable, and does not add unnecessary complexity.
 Doing this will make for a 'self-documenting' codebase that does not need as much additional documentation.